Last updated on April 14th, 2023

 Roof replacement quotes

 Of all the jobs you can pay for on your property, replacing a roof is one of the biggest.
-As a result, the cost of roof replacement can be quite considerable, which is why it’s essential to get multiple quotes before starting the job.
+As a result, the cost of roof replacement can be quite considerable, which is why we recommend getting multiple quotes before starting the job.

-You should get quotes from at least five local, and ideally recommended, roofing specialists to ensure you have a good cross-section of prices from the marketplace.
-Ensure the tradesperson actually comes out to see your property, rather than quoting from a satellite image, and make sure they assess your roof properly, both inside and outside.
+We recommend getting quotes from at least three local, and ideally recommended, roofing specialists.
+Make sure the tradesperson comes out to see your property rather than quoting from a satellite image, and make sure they assess your roof properly, both inside and outside.

 How much does flat roof replacement cost?